-You can also include the option to cancel the contract with the payout of a lump sum or a percentage of the remaining fees owed.
+Termination: How the agreement can be terminated and what the consequences will be if either party breaches the contract.
+You can offer an option to cancel the agreement with the payout of a lump sum or a percentage of the remaining fees owed.
 This is just in case they should ever want to cancel the agreement, they have an out.
-You don’t want to work with a client that doesn’t want to work with you.

-Optional: to increase your client’s confidence in your ability, you may choose to offer a Facebook Advertising guarantee.
-The offer would include a contingency that if you don’t get them results, you don’t get paid.
+To increase your client’s confidence in your ability, you may choose to offer a Facebook Advertising guarantee.
+The offer would include a contingency that if you don’t get the results, you don’t get paid.
 Only offer this if you’re confident in your ability to deliver results!

-Here’s an example of guarantee you could offer:
+Here’s an example of a guarantee you could offer:

 Knowing how to price your services as a social media freelancer is a large part of the sales process.
 Be bold.
 Remember that good online marketing ain’t cheap.
 However, if you find you’re striking out, you may be setting your social media marketing pricing too high, too low, or not effectively translating the value in your offer.